How to Rent Your First Apartment? A Foolproof Guide to Renting Your First Home

 The basic steps to renting an apartment or a house include the following:

 1. Budgeting.
 The first step you should take is to establish your first apartment budget.
 Finding an affordable apartment is the key - it is recommended to spend no more than 30 percent of your gross income on rent.
 However, the rent payment is not everything.
-You will also have to pay a security deposit for the last month.
+You will also have to pay a security deposit for the first month.
 Also, keep in mind the utility expenses, such as the internet, heat, electricity, water, and gas.
 Moving out of your current place will also require expenses.

 2. Searching.
 It is time to think about what you want from the apartment.
 Write down the criteria for your ideal apartment and start searching.
 At this step, you may realize that your budget is not enough.
 If this is your case, consider living with a roommate.
 Roommates share the rent and utility costs.
-Again, consider looking for the right person in advance, because even living with the best friend can be uncomfortable.
+Again, consider looking for the right person in advance, because even living with a best friend can be uncomfortable.
 A good idea is to make a roommate agreement to formalize your relationship and conditions for living together.

 This four-page template contains tips for drafting a roommate agreement.
 Living together sometimes requires to consider many aspects and make certain decisions - this document can help with these arrangements.